odradev/odradev.github.io/docusaurus/docs/basics/06-communicating-with-host.md

 ---
 sidebar_position: 6
+description: How to get information from the Host
 ---

-# Communicating with the Host
+# Host Communication

 One of the things that your contract will probably do is to query the host for some information - what is the current time?
 Who called me?
 Following example shows how to do this:

 ```rust title="examples/src/docs/host.rs"